 How to Hike the High Line Canal Trail

-Snaking through Denver and its surrounding suburbs, the High Line Canal and its Trail capture the beauty, the energy, and the expanse of Denver’s Front Range.
-For 71 miles, this Trail moves walkers, hikers, bikers, rollers and strollers through urban, rural, agricultural and suburban views along its soft and hard surfaces.
-You’ll see plains, mountains, creeks, lakes, deer, possum, prairie dogs, elk, coyotes, foxes, hawks, birds, asparagus, plums, apples, choke cherries, pines, elms and hundreds of cottonwoods.
+It snakes through Denver and its surrounding suburbs; the High Line Canal and its Trail capture the beauty, energy, and expanse of Denver’s Front Range.
+For 71 miles, this Trail offers a path for walkers, hikers, bikers, rollers, and strollers through urban, rural, agricultural, and suburban views along its soft and hard surfaces.
+You’ll see plains, mountains, creeks, lakes, deer, possums, prairie dogs, elk, coyotes, foxes, hawks, birds, asparagus, plums, apples, choke cherries, pines, elms, and hundreds of cottonwoods.
 And maybe even a bear!

 Right now is a great time to enjoy the High Line Canal Trail.
-The entire trail is over six feet wide, you can keep your social distance, and there’s plenty of length to spread everyone out across 71 miles.
+The Trail is over six feet wide, so you can keep your social distance to spread everyone across 71 miles.
 In addition, it is an excellent trail for new hikers learning to trek and newcomers adjusting to Denver’s altitude.

-But how do you hike all 71 miles of this mostly flat trail when there’s no camping allowed, restrooms are sparse, parking is odd, and signage can be challenging?
+But how do you hike all 71 miles of this primarily flat Trail when there’s no camping allowed, restrooms are sparse, parking is odd, and signage can be challenging?

 When Should You Hike the High Line?

-You can walk the High Line Canal Trail in either direction.
-I prefer to walk it from the northern end near the airport to the southern end in Waterton Canyon.
-By walking it in a southerly fashion, you’ll almost always have Front Range views in front of you.
-The trail gets shadier and more picturesque the closer you get to Waterton Canyon.
+You can walk the High Line Canal Trail in either direction, and I prefer to walk it from the northern end near the airport to the southern end in Waterton Canyon.
+The Trail gets shadier and more picturesque, closer to Waterton Canyon.
 But no matter which direction you walk it, you’re in for a treat and an understanding of Denver history that you can’t get anywhere else.

-I wear these shoes and I get them from REI, where you can return shoes for up to a year.
+I wear these shoes and get them from REI, where you can return them for up to a year.

 One step at a time.